 Synthetic Aperture Radar Interferometry (InSAR)

 An Interferogram shows the deformation between two SAR images by calculating the phase difference of these two products.
 Fringes with one color cycle, which is equivalent to 2π creates the phase referred to here.
 The coherence between these two images is also provided through the cross correlation between the master and slave images at the pixel level ranging from 0 representing low coherence to 1 representing high coherence.
-InSAR is a technique to infer and obtain information or patterns from two sets of electromagnetic waves that have reflected from the ground.
-This is a well-known and well understood mathematical technique that uses the time difference between two set of pulses to achieve a much higher resolution than it would have been obtained with a single pulse.
+InSAR is a well-known and well understood mathematical technique that uses the time difference between two set of pulses to achieve a much higher resolution than it would have been obtained with a single pulse.
 Thus, the technique allows the creation of a virtual antenna of size significantly larger than the actual physical antenna.
 From this the name of synthetic aperture.
 The satellite sensor and mode must be the same for all the images used in InSAR analysis.
 InSAR is mainly used to obtain the spatial vertical structure information of ground objects, reconstructing digital elevation model (DEM), detection of land deformation by natural causes like earthquakes or landslides as well as measuring the displacement rates of man-made structures like buildings and dams.
 The basic InSAR processing involves importing SLC images, aligning the images, complex multiplying each pixel, reconstructing the absolute phase offset and finally geocoding using DEM.
 This technique results in two important parameters namely, the interference phase and the coherence coefficient.
 Regarding the phase, it has been widely used in the research of DEM generation, earthquake/volcano/glacier/surface subsidence and marine physical parameter acquisition.
 In recent years, the coherence coefficient, another important parameter obtained by InSAR, has been gradually recognized and applied to the basic analysis of surface characteristics and the inversion of surface vegetation height and biomass.
 The SAR interferometric technology implicitly assumes that the signal echo of each pixel in the image is scattered from a scattering center on a reference plane at a fixed height, so the measured phase difference is the same as this.
 The height of the reference plane is proportional.
 However, due to the presence of ground slope, roughness and other factors, as well as the influence of surface vegetation and body scattering, the actual process of electromagnetic wave scattering by ground objects is extremely complicated.
-There are often multiple scattering mechanisms in the resolution unit, and the phase centers of different scattering may also be located at different heights.
-At this time, the phase difference between the two Interferogram can only reflect the average height of all scatterers and cannot reflect the actual height of a particular scattering center.
-This phenomenon is particularly serious in areas covered by vegetation because the backscattering of areas covered by vegetation is mainly composed of the vegetation layer itself and the two main signal components scattered by the ground under the vegetation cover.
-The heights of the two scattering centers are usually different.
-Therefore, the current estimation of terrain height using conventional interferometric SAR systems generally includes a deviation of the vegetation layer.
 Atmospheric conditions, especially the water vapor and clouds, at the time of image acquisitions could cause a delay in signals.
 Temporal and geometric decorrelation, volume scattering and processing errors could cause disruption in the interferometric phase.
 In such a scenario, Goldstein filter, which uses Fast Fourier Transformation (FFT), can be used to improve the signal-to-noise ratio of the image [31].

 Differential Synthetic Aperture Radar Interferometry (DInSAR)